U.S. Holocaust Museum Rescinds Human Rights Award From Aung San Suu Kyi

 So the museum has rescinded her award, which was given to Suu Kyi in 2012 for her long struggle against Myanmar's military dictatorship and advocacy for freedom and human rights in the country.
 The Elie Wiesel Award is named for the renown author, Holocaust survivor and fellow Nobel Peace Prize winner.
 Wiesel, who died in 2016, was a founding chairman of the museum.

-Since August, more than 700,000 Rohingya Muslims have fled Myanmar following a brutal military campaign launched in response to an attack by Rohingya militants on Myanmar police.
-Before that, another wave of refugees began arriving in Oct.
-2016.
+Since August, more than 700,000 Rohingya Muslims have fled Myanmar after a brutal military campaign launched in response to an attack by Rohingya militants on Myanmar police.
+Before that, another wave of refugees began arriving in October 2016.

-While a United Nations special envoy found what they consider evidence of genocide and other countries, including the U.S., have accused the Myanmar military of ethnic cleansing, Suu Kyi remains relatively silent on the issue.
+While a United Nations special envoy found what is considered evidence of genocide and as other countries, including the U.S., have accused the Myanmar military of ethnic cleansing, Suu Kyi remains relatively silent on the issue.
 This has resulted in a handful of awards being rescinded as well as public criticism from fellow Nobel Peace Prize laureates.

 Frustration with her over the issue even caused former U.S. Ambassador to the U.N.
 Bill Richardson to quit a committee led by Suu Kyi that was meant to address issues in Myanmar's Rakhine state.